Churches of Christ

 Our authority is the Bible.
 As far as practicable we do Bible things in Bible ways and call them by Bible names.
 That’s why many of the congregations in this movement are called “Churches of Christ” – a description used by first century churches to highlight that they belong to Jesus Christ (Romans 16:16).

 In our evangelism we point everyone to Jesus, believing that by grace through faith we enjoy God’s gift of eternal life through Jesus’ death and resurrection (Ephesians 2:8).
 We baptise repentant believers into Christ for forgiveness of sins and to receive the Holy Spirit (Acts 2:38).
-Then, like all God’s people through millennia, we encourage each other to do what is right, love mercy, and walk humbly with God (Micah 6:8).
+We eschew denominationalism and prefer to be part of a fellowship of self-governing congregations ideally led by local elders.
+We uphold the biblical view of marriage between male and female as honourable and life-giving.
+We encourage a complementarian view of gender roles.
+We seek to live ethically and be faithful stewards of creation.
+Then, like all God’s people through millennia, we cheer each other on to do what is right, love mercy, and walk humbly with the Creator (Micah 6:8).

 We know of around 80 such congregations gathered around Australia – and pray for more.
 We maintain a Church Directory listing their contact details.
 Each congregation is typically self-governing, ideally functioning under a local eldership.